thu-ml/SageAttention/README.md

 ## Project Updates
+- [2025-02-15]: 🔥 The compilation code is updated to support RTX5090!
+On RTX5090, SageAttention reaches 560T, 2.7x faster than FlashAttention2!
 - [2025-01-28]: 🔥⚡SageAttention is now available on Hopper GPUs (H100, H800, H20)!
 It matches the speed of FlashAttention3-FP8 but offers **much better accuracy!**

 | **FlashAttention2** | **FlashAttention3** | **FlashAttention3-FP8** | **SageAttention** |